Longest-standing Video Game Record Declared 'Impossible,' Thrown Out After 35 Years - Slashdot

 Re: (Score:2)

-My father and I used to play an Atari game called Space Race where you had to run through an asteroid field.
-I forget what our high score was for most of the time we played it but one day I absolutely tromped anything we'd ever had before by 50% but not only that I learned a new way to play it and could reproduce it though I knew my dad wouldn't believe it at all without proof and he wasn't into waiting to see me play it.....so I played again and recorded it on our VCR(and beat it by even 1 more point than
+Each frame of the game is roughly 0.03 seconds so it's not actually possible to get 5.52 - you should claim your record is 5.54 instead

+well todd didn't bother with such finesse so why should him? (the guy had some other games, where you couldn't even get a score ending in a 5 yet he put in a score with that into the tg db..

-not the same machine (Score:3, Informative)
+not the same machine (Score:2, Informative)

 Tool-assisted means in an emulator.
 The vast majority of emulators are at most cycle-accurate, which in some cases changes observable behaviour.
 Also, it's possible it was a different version of the game -- a lot of game rips are not bit-to-bit identical; versions for different markets notoriously have slight or not-so-slight alterations beyond just translated messages.
 Likewise, PAL vs SECAM vs NTSC have different timings that often alter the game.

-Re:not the same machine (Score:4, Informative)
+Re:not the same machine (Score:5, Informative)

 All of that was investigated and discussed in the 271 page Twin Galaxies forum thread linked from the article, as well as in other places like TASVideos (where the tool assisted run was published.)
 Every known version of the game has been disassembled and analyzed, including looking for things like regional differences.
 2600 emulation is very well understood at this point in time.